longpractice/graph_theory_practice/Chapter 9 Directed Graphs.md

 9-3b1 represents a definate ranking among four players: D better than B, B better than C, C better than A.

+## 9.4

+Fig 9-3b and Fig 9-3b1 are two examples of strict partial ordering.

+---

+Proof that strict partial ordering must be acyclic:

+Suppose a circuit exists, from a1, going through, a2, a3, till ai and finally going back to a1.

+Since the transitive rule, there must be an edge from a1 to ai directly.
+Since there is also one edge pointing from ai to a1.
+This contradicts the assumption that the graph is asymmetric.
+End.

+---

+Removing edge BA from Fig 9-3b, we get one acyclic graph, which is not strictly partial order since it does not satisfy the transitive rule.